Intercoin/SalesContract/README.md

 #### withdrawAll

-withdaw all tokens to owner
+withdraw all tokens to owner

 #### claim
 Params: